 For Sponsors of High Deductible Health Plans (HDHPs)

 In May 2018, the IRS announced in Revenue Procedure 2018-30 the 2019 limits for contributions to Health Savings Accounts (HSAs) and definitional limits for HDHPs.
 These inflation adjustments are provided for under applicable law.
-For a more detailed description of the increases, see our articles here and here.
+For a more detailed description of the increases, see our article here.

 What Do Plan Sponsors Need to Do